Skip to main content

 Dr. Kovacs is director of the Center for Research and Evaluation at UC San Diego and leads a team of researchers on projects focusing on education, social justice, and health.

-CAITIE Assistant
+CAITIE Intern

 Meet the Advisory Committee